mrjoshbear/after-sundown-2e/5-danger-and-conflict/4-weaponry-and-hazards.md

 * Small weapons can be concealed in a pocket
 * Medium weapons can be concealed under a coat
 * Large weapons can be concealed in a car
-* Huge weapons do not really fit into cars
+* Huge weapons do not fit into cars

 ### Ranged Weapons

+_"If there's one thing this last week has taught me, it's better to have a gun and not need it than to need a gun and not have it."_

 Ranged weapons are used with Agility + Combat.
 Each weapon is accurate out to a given range (in parenthesis) and also has a maximum range beyond which the weapon won't work at all.
 If the target is beyond your weapon's accurate range, increase the Threshold to hit by 1.